sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_calculations/administration_sigma_calculations.md

 ## In-Browser Calculation
 Duration: 20

+It is not immediately obvious that Sigma's result cache is different than the caching that some warehouses do automatically.

+Sigma will re-use existing results (by default), regardless of whether the underlying data has changed.

+There is a control in the Sigma UI to [bypass the result cache](https://help.sigmacomputing.com/hc/en-us/articles/4403612567955#h_01FD0EWVGM8RNZJ85B997ZFXTA) when the latest results are needed instead.
+There is also a control to determine the [acceptable staleness for query results.](https://help.sigmacomputing.com/hc/en-us/articles/4416981061651-Set-a-query-ID-cache-duration) of whether the underlying data has changed.

 In this section, we will discuss operations that are part of this portion of our decision tree:

 <img src="assets/aq2.png" width="800"/>